Ornamental Garden Plant

 Wheel Cactus is particularly suited to rocky granite environments; hence the plant has rapidly invaded the granite hills surrounding the Maldon township, Mount Tarrangower, Pigeon Hill and The Nuggettys.

-The foremost natural assistant in spreading the plant is the common crow, the Australian Raven (Corvus coronoides).
-This bird has a long beak and can eat the attractive red fruit without being injured by the large prickles covering the lobes.
+The foremost vector in spreading Wheel Cactus is the common crow, the Australian Raven (Corvus coronoides).
+This bird has a long beak and can eat the attractive red fruit without being injured by the long prickles covering the lobes.
 These birds feed very happily on the juicy fruit, each containing approximately 500 seeds.
 Large flocks of juvenile ravens feed on Wheel Cactus fruit and can fly up to a 20 km radius, spreading the seeds in their droppings.
 Emus can also feed on the fruit and the Red Fox (Vulpes vulpes) will eat fallen fruit, adding to the dispersal of the seeds.